-There is nothing your mind can do that it can’t do better with increased concentration.
-Concentration is the horsepower of the brain.
+Simply put, there is nothing your brain can do that it can’t do better with increased concentration.
+Concentration is like a gear train that applies the horsepower of the brain to the task at hand.
 Conversely, if you can’t concentrate it’s difficult to use what brain power you possess.
 Concentration is to the mind as muscle strength is to the body.
 Without it, you can’t do anything.
-The more of it you have, the more your possibilities open in every aspect of life.
+The more of it you have, the more possibilities open up for you in every aspect of life.

 Being able to concentrate is fundamental to being able to think.
 And thinking is at the root of virtually all human endeavor.
-Think about it: if reading a book is pleasurable, then reading a book with twice the concentration is much more pleasurable.
+If reading a book is pleasurable, then reading a book with twice the concentration is much more pleasurable.
 And this goes for other things, too.

-To state it simply, the more you can concentrate on something, the more you can enjoy it.
-Distracted people can’t enjoy anything very much.
+The more you can concentrate on something, the more you can enjoy it.
+Being distracted makes it harder to enjoy anything very much.
 It’s like drilling for water by making a thousand one-foot-deep holes.
-You never get to quench your thirst.
+You never get to quench your thirst because you never actually get down to the water.
 But drill a single thousand-foot-deep hole and you will hit an aquifer.
-Then you can drink to your heart’s content.
+Then you can drink sweet water to your heart’s content.

 Now you completely fix, lube, and refill the fluids in the transmission.
 You get new back tires with finger-deep treads, and start using the highest-octane gasoline available.
 Suddenly, you will be getting every bit of horsepower the engine has to offer.